michaltkaczyk/battle-card-game-sim-py/README.md

 # battle-card-game-sim-py
- Battle card game simulator in Python
+This repository is a Battle (aka War) card game simulator implemented in Python.

+It runs the card game `N_SIMULATIONS` number of times and plots the number of rounds elapsed until one of the players won.